awsdocs/aws-systems-manager-user-guide/doc_source/Explorer.md

 ## What is OpsData?<a name="Explorer-learn-more-OpsData"></a>

-OpsData is any operations data displayed in the Systems Manager Explorer dashboard\.
-Explorer retrieves OpsData from Amazon EC2, Systems Manager OpsCenter, and Systems Manager Patch Manager\.
+OpsData is any operations data that is displayed in the Systems Manager Explorer dashboard\.
+Explorer retrieves OpsData from the following sources:
++ **Amazon Elastic Compute Cloud \(Amazon EC2\)**

+  Data displayed in Explorer includes: total number of instances, total number of managed and unmanaged instances, and a count of instances using a specific Amazon Machine Image \(AMI\)\.
++ **Systems Manager OpsCenter**

+  Data displayed in Explorer includes: a count of OpsItems by status, a count of OpsItems by severity, a count of open OpsItems across groups and across 30\-day time periods, and historical data of OpsItems over time\.
++ **Systems Manager Patch Manager**

+  Data displayed in Explorer includes a count of instances that aren't patch compliant\.
++ **AWS Trusted Advisor**

+  Data displayed in Explorer includes: status of best practice checks and recommendations for cost optimization, security, fault tolerance, performance, and service limits\.

 You can view and manage OpsData sources from the Explorer **Settings** page\.
+For information about setting up and configuring services that populate Explorer widgets with OpsData, see [Setting up related services](Explorer-setup-related-services.md)\.

 ## Is there a charge to use Explorer?<a name="Explorer-learn-more-cost"></a>